Menu

 This method is used for better time control over the footage.
 You can also include curves with Retime Curves to smooth things up.

 Together with the Optical Flow option, Retime Controls, and Retime Curves, you can create a slow-to-freeze effect that won’t stutter that much.
-Before we do that, let’s see how to freeze-frame in DaVinci Resolve with Retime Controls.
+Before we do that, let’s see how to freeze frame in DaVinci Resolve with Retime Controls.

 Ybcf2o6ppt0u9clfcvwcjn3ogwnuls4hw6apos9rqct0i4dwfrqovg1ilt6nc6mv0bjgre3 kub5roehp9nrya9cvbhzydyzowmsam wiblk5dbuk3bybpv95owaeutft1ldy6ld